123inkt/symfony-validation-shorthand/README.md

 ## How to use

-Create a ValidatedRequest class which extends the `AbstractValidatedRequest`
+Create a ValidatedRequest class which extends the `AbstractValidatedRequest`.
+See [Symfony Collection Constraint](https://symfony.com/doc/current/reference/constraints/Collection.html)

     class AddRemarkValidatedRequest extends AbstractValidatedRequest {